Faculty of Agricultural, Life and Environmental Sciences (ALES)

 Mentor Teachers support and mentor Student Teachers.
 They use their professional judgment and knowledge to evaluate Student Teachers.

 School Coordinators are teachers or administrators who play a key leadership role in welcoming and supporting Student Teachers and coordinating the efforts of Student Teachers, Mentor Teachers and University Facilitators.

 Cooperative education in engineering incorporates a paid, supervised work experience component into the engineering degree program.
 Co-op students gain valuable experience through full-time employment during work terms sequenced with academic terms.
 Alumni businesses and organizations are eligible to hire and mentor an engineering student for 4 to 20 months of paid work experience.

 At DiscoverE we have seen the difference that mentors make in our programming!
 When children are able to see individuals who have pursued their interests in science, engineering, technology, and math they feel inspired to apply themselves to ensure that they are able to follow a similar path.
 They are able to ask all their questions and really get a grasp on how engineering, science and technology can be applicable to their everyday lives.

 The average mentor event entails a presentation about their profession followed by a fun project for the kids to do or a tour of your lab, if applicable.

 Faculty of Graduate Studies and Research (FGSR)

-The Outreach Program recruits volunteers from all disciplines to share their knowledge and experience with students in primary and secondary schools.
+The Community Volunteer Program recruits volunteers from all disciplines to share their knowledge and experience with students in primary and secondary schools.
 This may be in the form of a guest lecture, a tour, or hands-on activity on campus or at your school.